-Soft-baked red velvet chocolate chip cookie recipe made from scratch!
-This cookie dough must chill for at least 1 hour.
+These are soft-baked red velvet chocolate chip cookie recipe made from scratch.

 - 1/4 cup (21g) unsweetened natural cocoa powder